 5. Buy experiences, not things

-OK, this one still involves spending, but if your goal is to save for the holiday of a lifetime, keeping this mantra in mind can stop you making impulse purchases.
+Okay, this one still involves spending, but if your goal is to save for the holiday of a lifetime, keeping this mantra in mind can stop you making impulse purchases.

 Next time you’re eyeing up a random piece of non-essential knitwear, think about the bigger picture: that bucket list experience you’re saving for.